virox/wav-winmm/README.md

 # Revisions:

+v.2021.07.09:
+- Fix the start tick of each track.
+  Since MCICDA does not support pause, unnecessary time accumulation is removed.

 v.2021.07.08:
 - Implement realtime TMSF report for MCI_STATUS_POSITION.
   Many games use this realtime status to sync up video and audio frame by frame.